andreasbock/bldp-matlab/README.md

 ## Installation

-The examples we show depend on SuiteSparse.
-Download and place it in the directory root.
+Just clone this repository.
+Our scripts depend on SuiteSparse; download and place it in the directory root.

 ## Repository structure